ki4jgt/Stiano/README.md

 ## Usage

-Stiano requires a couple of things:
+I suggest a couple of things -- but they're not required:
 - An NKRO keyboard
 - The layout only works on QWERTY at the moment